VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 ***Methods:***

-`IsValid`: Checks if the given input text is squal to the image's text
+`IsValid`: Checks if the given input text is equal to the image's text

 `GetNewCaptchaAsync`: Draw a new captcha image